List of Talyllyn Railway rolling stock: Liveries

+In addition to this, Midlander spent much of its time painted dark green; this has now been changed to matt black to present the locomotive in the guise of Rusty the Narrow Gauge Diesel from The Railway Series.

 The vintage rolling stock and the carriages built for the line after preservation are cherry red, lined with deep bronze green.
 Additionally, the railway has preserved rolling stock from other railways.
 These retain their original liveries.

 The Corris coach (Talyllyn No. 17) and brake van (Talyllyn No. 6) are brown lined with gold leaf and the two Glyn Valley Tramway coaches (Talyllyn Nos.
 14 and 15) are green lined with white.